The Definitive Guide to Sales Process Creation

 This is simply a way of finding out who you’re talking to.
 Is it the decision maker for the project, or a point-of-contact for the project?

-It’s important to know who has authority over each element of the process.
+It’s important to know who has authority over each process element.
 While you may be speaking to the person who has the power to sign off, they may not be the financial decision maker.

 7. How much are you currently spending on this problem?

 If the prospect is already using a competitor, you can use this question to figure out how much they’re comfortable with spending on a solution like yours.
-With this number at hand, your reps can uncover if the prospect is willing to go higher.
+With this number, your reps can uncover if the prospect is willing to go higher.

 The Three Levels of Qualification